Wireless

 What is Wi-Fi?

 The term “wifi” is most often used in conjunction with wireless Internet networking.
 In other words, it is a way to access the Internet or a network without the use of cables or wires, allowing for truly mobile technology.
-Wireless connectivity makes it easy for students and employees with laptops or other mobile devices to move around college campus with ease while staying connected to the network.
+Wireless connectivity makes it easy for students and employees with laptops or other mobile devices to move around the college campus with ease while staying connected to the network.

 What is 802.11x?